drwpow/html-aria/README.md

 ### ARIA roles from HTML

 This outlines the requirements to adhere to the [W3C spec](https://www.w3.org/TR/html-aria/#docconformance) when it comes to inferring the correct ARIA roles from HTML.
-There are 3 basic types:
+Essentially, there are 3 types of inference:

-1. **Direct map**: 1 HTML element → 1 default ARIA role.
+1. **Tag map**: 1 tag → 1 ARIA role.
-2. **Attributes roles**: 1 HTML element = multiple possible ARIA roles, depending on attributes (`input[type="radio"]` → `radio` is a common example)
+2. **Tag + attribute map**: Tags + attributes are needed to determine the ARIA role (e.g. `input[type="radio"]` → `radio`)
-3. **Hierarchial roles**: 1 HTML element = multiple possible ARIA roles depending on its parents
+3. **Tag + DOM tree**: Tags + DOM tree structure are needed to determine the ARIA role.

-Here are all the HTML elements where either attributes, hierarchy, or both are necessary to determine the correct role (all omitted elements follow a simple mapping pattern):
+Here are all the HTML elements where either attributes, hierarchy, or both are necessary to determine the correct role.
+Any HTML elements not listed here follow the simple “tag map” approach (keep in mind that [aria-\* attributes may not follow the same rules](#aria--attributes-from-html)!).

 | Element     |                                                  Role                                                   | Attribute-based | Hierarchy-based |
 | :---------- | :-----------------------------------------------------------------------------------------------------: | :-------------: | :-------------: |